ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 - https://docs.python.org/3/tutorial/classes.html#instance-objects
 ```

-DATA ATTRIBUTES need not be declared; like local variables, they spring into existence when they are first assigned to.
+DATA ATTRIBUTES need not be declared; like local variables, they spring into existence when they are first assigned to them.
 For example:

 ```{code-cell}
 # pylint: disable=too-few-public-methods